 I hope that this article helps you understand the importance of owning a website.
-Being a digital native, tour manager, traveller and a nerd gives me distinctive perspective on how Internet is created, used and accessed around the globe.
-My personal and professional growth is strongly tied with online world.
+Being a digital native, tour manager, traveller and a nerd gives me a distinctive perspective on how the Internet is created, used and accessed around the globe.
+My personal and professional growth is strongly tied to the online world.
 Therefore, I want to help others grasping its full potential.

 Smartphone, not a computer is our primary device.
 We should be able to fully control our Internet presence just with the machine that’s always within reach.
 Especially people who spend a better part of their work in the field, like tourism professionals, need this solution.